SurPathHub/hacktoberfest-philippines/README.md

 # Welcome to Hacktoberfest PH Community!
-This repo will help you to practice for incoming hacktoberfest.
-We have other repositories in the organization.
-If you would like to join our GitHub organization, raise an issue on this repo <a href="https://github.com/Surpath-Community/Surpath-Community-Support">Surpath-Community-Support</a>
+This repository will help you practice for the incoming Hacktoberfest—a month-long celebration of open-source software.
+Apart from this, we also have other repositories in our GitHub organization.
+If you would like to join, kindly raise an issue in this repository: <a href="https://github.com/Surpath-Community/Surpath-Community-Support">Surpath-Community-Support</a>.

 <img src="https://user-images.githubusercontent.com/73097560/102705814-8b1fb180-42c6-11eb-89ec-a74cb17f84dc.png">

 <hr>

-**Note:** Only from **Philippines** can join in this organization.
+**Note:** Only people from the **Philippines** are allowed to join this organization.
 <hr>

-## How to Contribute?
+## How to Contribute
-1. Fork the project
+1. Fork this repository.
-2. Go to <a href="https://github.com/surpathcommunity/surpath-member-info/tree/main/_includes">_includes</a> folder.
+2. Go to the <a href="https://github.com/surpathcommunity/surpath-member-info/tree/main/_includes">_includes</a> folder.
-3. Click vinzvinci.md, copy all the details, and go back to the folder
+3. Click and copy all the details from <a href="https://github.com/surpathcommunity/hacktoberfest-philippines/blob/main/_includes/vinzvinci.md">vinzvinci.md</a>, then go back to the folder.
-4. Create a file, name it, follow this format `Your_GitHub_Username.md`.
+4. Create a file and name it using this format: `Your_GitHub_Username.md`.
-5. On this repo, click `Pull Requests` and raise a `Pull Request` selecting your fork on the right drop down
+5. On this repository, click `Pull Requests` and raise a `Pull Request` selecting your fork on the right drop-down.

 ```
-Questions can be asked by raising an Issue.
-Bugs found? raised an Issue too.
+Questions can be asked by raising an issue.
+Have you found any bugs?
+You may raise an issue too.
 ```

-## How to clone repo and make changes locally.<br />
+## How to Clone the Repository and Make Changes Locally<br />

 ```
   click on the clone button (green in colour).
 This gives you a copy of the project.
-Its now yours to play around with
+It's now yours to play around with.
 ```

-- Using git on your local machine.
-Do this to download the forked copy of this repo to your computer.
+- Using git on your local machine, do this to download the forked copy of the repository to your computer.

 ```
   git clone https://github.com/Your_Github_Username/hacktoberfest-philippines.git
 ```

 - Switch to the cloned folder.
-This can be done with Gitbash or the integrated terminal in the VSCode editor.
+This can be done with Git Bash or the integrated terminal in the Visual Studio Code editor.

 ```
   cd hacktoberfest-philippines